 • The end-user should be informed if the support for a vehicle or a vehicle component and/or the support for security bug fixes comes to an end.

-Chair suggested insertion from chapter 3 – edited textThe vehicle and its eco-system includes diverse secured elements e.g. components, functions, applications and services for which the security requirements and the countermeasure policies may vary.
-Product aftercare and incident response shall be provided with respect to the criticality of the individual elements and with respect to their function within the vehicle’s eco-system.
-These differences notwithstanding, somegeneralThe manufacturer shall provide updates of the software on a vehicle for critical elements over a reasonable timespan.
+Chair suggested insertion from chapter 3 – edited text

+The OEM shall have a security update policy defining how they will support a vehicle post production.
+[Requirements that shall apply to the security update policy of vehicles include:

+The OEM shall provide updates of the software on a vehicle for critical elements [over a reasonable timespan].

-The end-user should be informed if the support for a vehicle or a vehicle component and/or the support for security bug fixes comes to an end.
+The end-user should be informed if the support for a vehicle or a vehicle component and/or the support for software updates comes to an end.

-OICA suggested amendment to point 4 of paragraph 7.5.8
+The OEM should identify how the end-user would be informed about the termination of support for their vehicle

-4. The manufacturer should identify what actions may be taken to protect systems or vehicles in the event that they become unsafe due to cyber threats after the OEM has ceased providing support for those vehicles or systems.Certification of vehicle systems
+4. The OEM should identify what actions may be taken to protect systems or vehicles in the event that they become unsafe due to cyber threats after the OEM has ceased providing support for those vehicles or systems.
+For example: Functions that were not required for the vehicle at the time of its homologation may be deactivated.]

+Approval of vehicle type

+Approval of vehicle type shall only take place if the OEM’s cyber security management system has a current certificate of compliance.

+Chair suggested amendment – rejected as redundant amendment

-Certification of vehicle systems shall only take place if the OEM’s security management system has a current approval
+Certification of vehicle systems shall only take place if the OEM’s cyber security management system and security update policy has a current approval

-Organisations shall consider the threats, mitigations and principles both in terms of systems, the interactions of the different vehicle systems and in terms of the whole vehicle.
+The OEM shall consider the principles, threats and mitigations in terms of the vehicle systems, the interactions of the different vehicle systems and in terms of the whole vehicle.

-Chair suggested insertion from chapter 3
+Chair suggested insertion from chapter 3 – accepted as edited

+The OEM shall ensure the design of critical elements of the vehicle, and its ecosystem that are under the control of the OEM, to protect against threats identified in the OEM’s risk assessment.
+Proportionate mitigations against cyber security attacks shall be implemented to protect such elements.

 Chair suggested insertion from chapter 3 – original text